 Any landing page can be put up for a Split Test by clicking on the wrench icon next to it.
 This brings me to the next feature of Leadpages.

 The split testing tool can be used to check out the efficiency of two different landing pages and then post the winner to the rest of the customers.
 Leadpages offers a simple, four-step set-up for Split testing.
 In the first stage, you need to select the control landing page.
 Next, you can copy and create multiple variations of it.

 Split tests can help you figure out if customers are responding more to a certain variation of the page. or a certain color scheme or deal.
 You can link the CTA of each page to different URLs as well.
 After selecting the variations, publish them and select the percentage of traffic distribution.
 It does not need to be 50-50.

 Once you have finalized and published the designs, you can sit back and wait for the leads to pour in.
 You can use the analytics tab to compare the performance of the variations and also sort them according to the best conversion rates.

 You can choose to preview the site in tab, desktop and phone mode.
 But again, you can only really edit it in desktop mode.
 The others are autogenerated and uneditable.
-I did try a few wacky scenarios and the aut0-generation was acceptable in each case.
-Since Leadpages follows a strict grid adherence, you are unlikely to see the auto-generation failing.
+I did try a few wacky scenarios and the auto-generation was acceptable in each case.
+Since Leadpages follows strict grid adherence, you are unlikely to see auto-generation failing.

-Leadpages offer four other core conversation tools that you can design and keep track of.
+Leadpages offers four other core conversation tools that you can design and keep track of.
 These are: